pi-lar/neuropil/doc/source/intro.rst

 Achieved goals
 ===============================================================================

-* NGI ZeroDiscovery: a privacy preserving search index
 * pubsub group encryption is working
-* scale-up test to thousands of nodes
 * distinguish between virtual, private, protected and public mx properties
 * there is an existing Lua and Python binding
 * Token and message structure has been defined
+* NGI ZeroDiscovery: a privacy preserving search index
+* NGI ZeroDiscovery: ARA based discovery of data channels
+* Fed4Fire: scale-up test to thousands of nodes
+* NGI Assure: CWT / COSE for serializing np_token
+* NGI Assure: identity import/export from NPKS (neuropil key store)